markuman/go-redis/README.md

 This package is ~basically syntax compatible to https://raw.github.com/dantswain/redis-matlab/

 A [Redis](http://redis.io) client for GNU/Octave, written in pure Octave, using instrumen-control 0.2.0 package.
-Markus Bergholz, markuman@gmail.com 05/2013.

 This client works by establishing a TCP connection to the specified Redis server and using the [Redis protocol](http://redis.io/topics/protocol).